clairedavid/ml_in_hep/week2/DL_trainNN.md

 A DataFrame organizes data into a 2-dimensional table of rows and columns, like a spreadsheet.
 It is very visual and intuitive, hence its adoption by the majority of data scientists.

 There are other data handlers, e.g. in PyTorch the `Dataset` and `DataLoader` classes, that are specific to the machine learning framework and used to efficiently train a model.
-We will cover some of it during the tutorials.
+A tutorial link is available at the end of this page.

 ### Step 2.
 Visualize the Data
 Before even starting to prepare the data for machine learning purposes, it is recommended to see how the data look like.